ASWA Committee & Officers

 Rita shares her home with some feline friends.

-Sarah co-ordinates the regional ASWA groups and runs ASWA Watford from her home.
-She is ASWA's representative in the Week of Prayer for World Peace group and has helped with organising and promoting the ASWA Remembrance Sunday Service at the Animals in War Memorial in London.
+Sarah co-ordinates the regional ASWA groups and runs ASWA Watford from her own home.
+She is ASWA’s representative to the Week of Prayer for World Peace group and has helped with organising and promoting the ASWA Remembrance Sunday Service at the Animals in War Memorial in London.
 She also helps regularly with the ASWA stall at the Animal Aid Christmas Fayre in Kensington.
 Sarah is also ASWA representative as a director of the Animals Interfaith Alliance.

 Janet has been a member of ASWA for 15 years and has served on the committee since 2008.
 During that time she has created a fundraise pack and has actively promoted ASWA within the church environment.
 Janet is a member of many animal welfare charities and is the proud owner of two cats and four ex-battery hens from the British Hen Welfare Trust.
 She is pictured here with her hen Wilma who is three years old.
 Janet is also a Garden Historian Tutor.

 Philip is a barrister specialising in local government, planning and ecclesiastical law.
 He is Chancellor of the Diocese of Southwark and a member of the congregation at St Mary's, Woodford, Essex.
 His legal skills are of great value to the ASWA committee.